Trigonx1/Marketing-Campaign/README.md

   - **Fall** campaign outperformed the others, generating £0.67M in total sales, with the highest impressions at 6.4M.
 It delivered an additional £200K in revenue compared to Spring and Summer.
-  +  - **Summer** campaign had the lowest performance, with only £3.5M impressions and £0.45M in sales, lagging behind both Spring and Fall.
+ - **Summer** campaign had the lowest performance, with only £3.5M impressions and £0.45M in sales, lagging behind both Spring and Fall.

-2. **Primary Causes of Crashes:**
+2. **Device Usage:**

-  + Human factors were identified as the leading cause of airplane crashes, with 9,926 incidents.
-This is 1,483.09% higher than the category with the fewest incidents, "Other causes," which accounted for 627 crashes.
+   + Mobile generated significantly more impressions (8.8M) compared to desktop (5.8M), indicating a preference for mobile browsing and engagement.
-  + **Insight**: Despite technological advances, human error remains a significant concern in aviation safety.
+   + Optimizing for mobile will continue to drive better engagement and sales.

 3. **Geographic Distribution of Crashes:**

   + The total number of crashes varied across five countries, ranging from 848 to 6,804.